-Yet 85 per cent of livestock keepers around the world remain poor.
+About 78 per cent of the world’s poor people live in rural areas and rely largely on agricultural work to put food on their plates and make a living.
 Smallholder farmers will need to become more productive, efficient and environmentally sustainable to meet the requirements of growing market demand, largely from urban areas.
 These requirements relate to food quality, food safety and consistency of supply.

 A game changer for rural families